How to Play

 PRIME NUMBER CARDS

-If a prime number card is played the users race to be the first to slap the prime.
+If a prime number card (only one character) is played the users race to be the first to slap the prime.
 The player whose hand covers the prime with their hand, takes all the cards and moves them to their win stack.

-If a player slaps a composite number, they automatically lose that flip.
+If a player slaps a composite number (more than one character), they automatically lose that flip.
 Of the remaining players the one with the highest card takes the pile, additionally as a consequence of the false slap, the player who slapped incorrectly has to give an additional card to the winner.

-The “one” card is a wild card, as “one” is neither a prime nor composite number.
-The player who reveals the “one” card will take all the cards and move them to their win stack, regardless of the cards played by other players.
+The ONE/Yeti card is a wild card, as “one” is neither a prime nor composite number.
+The player who reveals the Yeti card will take all the cards and move them to their win stack, regardless of the cards played by other players.

 HOW TO WIN